 About the Artist

-Born outside of Philadelphia, Kate Longmaid has always been drawn to art and an understanding of what it means to be human.
+Born outside of Philadelphia, Kate Longmaid has always been drawn to art and understanding what it means to be human.
 She obtained a Bachelor of Arts in “Psychology and Art: Theory and Practice” at the University of Michigan.
 Relocating to Brooklyn and then Maine, she continued her studies at Parsons School of Design and the Portland School of Art.
 Longmaid went on to obtain a doctorate in clinical psychology from the University of Virginia.
 In 1994, she moved to Vermont and resumed painting.
 Longmaid was the recipient of the Shelburne Farms Vermont Studio Center Residency Award at her first juried show.
-She has studied with Gail Salzman, Catherine Kehoe, Stanley Bielen, and Peri Schwartz.
+She has studied with Gail Salzman, Catherine Kehoe, Stanley Bielen, Peri Schwartz, David Campbell, and Susan Lichtman.